 - Discusses numerous reactor configurations and various membrane materials for photocatalytic membranes

 - Includes the modeling and economic aspects of various processes

-Graduates, post graduates students and researchers in the area of catalysis, membranes and membrane reactors in chemistry, chemical engineering, materials sciences and related disciplines.
-R&D managers in industry interested in the development of membranes membrane installations manufacturers, photocatalytic materials manufacturers, Water and wastewater treatment plants
+Graduates, postgraduate students and researchers in the area of catalysis, membranes and membrane reactors in chemistry, chemical engineering, materials sciences and related disciplines.
+R&D managers in industry interested in the development of membranes; membrane installation and photocatalytic materials manufacturers; Water and wastewater treatment plants

 Part.
 1. Photocatalysis and membrane processes

 1. Heterogeneous photocatalysis as one of advanced oxidation processes